 God took you in his loving arms; He saw you needed rest His garden must be beautiful; He only takes the best.

-To send flowers in memory of Brenda Joyce "Lele" Revels, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Brenda Joyce "Lele" Revels, please visit our Heartfelt Sympathies Store.

 It has pleased Almighty God in his infinite wisdom and with unfailing love to dispatch his Angel of Death to call home our loved one, releasing her from this world of trials and tribulations.